 This section's purpose is to tell you a little bit about my former professional self and some of the work I once did.
 I've published a few items which inform you about an IT security capability in which I supposedly exhibited expertise - Public Key Infrastructure (PKI).
-I was an IT security consultant who was sometimes available to hire, I also worked as a volunteer IT buddy.

 Most of the content in this section was taken from the web-site I created to evidence my professional background / skills while I was seeking consulting work: www.wozny.org.
 Following my retirement I decided to keep it to look back upon, rather than chuck it away.

 I've put together a page where you can see certificates / awards I have gained, newspaper and magazine articles written by / about me, click on this link to view it.
 You'll see that the page is organised into the following categories: